;

 • High Risk of Root Decay: When the roots of your teeth are exposed, they become more susceptible to decay.
 A gum graft can provide a protective barrier, reducing the risk of root decay.

 • Cosmetic Concern: This is the case when your primary concern is your smile appearance.
-A gum graft can be a good option to restore a more natural gum line.
+A gum graft can be the best option to restore a more natural gum line.

 • Progressing Recession: If your gums tend to pull back and worsen despite treatment efforts, a gingival graft can be considered to halt their progression.